deeplearning4j/deeplearning4j/eigenvector.md

 (*Credit: William Gould, Stata Blog*)

-And here’s an animation that shows the transformation from one space to another:
+And here’s an animation that shows the matrix's work transforming one space to another:

 <iframe src="https://upload.wikimedia.org/wikipedia/commons/0/06/Eigenvectors.gif" width="100%" height="300px;" style="border:none;"></iframe>

-You can almost imagine a matrix like a gust of wind, an invisible force that produce a  visible result.
+You can imagine a matrix like a gust of wind, an invisible force that produce a  visible result.
 And a gust of wind blows in a certain direction.
 The eigenvector tells you the direction the matrix is blowing in.

 ![Alt text](../img/mona_lisa_eigenvector.png)